Contrast-Security-OSS/docs/content/troubleshooting/net/issues/InvalidProgramException.md

 <!--
 title: "InvalidProgramException Using .NET Agent and Ninject"
-description: "Troubleshooting guide for .NET agent issues" -->
+description: "Troubleshoot guide for .NET agent issues" -->

 ## Symptoms